DiegoFleitas/wallofshame/README.md

 # wallofshame

-A Laravel 7 project with using laravel DataTables to be hosted on AWS Elastic Beanstalk
+A Laravel 7 project using laravel DataTables to be hosted on AWS Elastic Beanstalk